stevenxchung/OMSCS-Notes/CS 6750 - HCI/Required Reading/Week 13 - Best of Georgia Tech HCI.md

 1. Visualization of geospatial data
 2. Usable security and privacy for unified databases
 3. Archaic information systems used by law enforcement

+## Serpentine: A Self-Powered Reversibly Deformable Cord Sensor For Human Input

+> Shahmiri, F., Chen, C., Waghmare, A., Zhang, D., Mittal, S., Zhang, S., Wang, Y., Wang, Z., Starner, T., & Abowd, G. (2019).
+Serpentine: A Self-Powered Reversibly Deformable Cord Sensor for Human Input.
+In Proceedings of the 2019 CHI Conference on Human Factors in Computing Systems.
+ACM.

+Topic: self-powered sensor that can sense a variety of human input.
+Successful test results (97.7%) accuracy suggests that this sensor facilitate ubiquitous computing applications.